 The original club house built in 1916 was replaced by a larger one in 1930, and re-built again in 1950.
 The present club house was constructed in 1980 when the golf club amalgamated with the Fredericton Curling Club to form the Country Club of Fredericton.
 The Country Club ceased to exist in 1984 and a new entity, the Fredericton Golf and Curling Club, took over operations.
 Curling is no longer part of the Club’s activities.

 The Fredericton Golf Club has hosted numerous Maritime, New Brunswick, and Canadian championships.

 (With thanks to R. H. B. McLaughlin, author of A Century of Golf-Fredericton Golf Club.)

-Learn more about our 100th anniversary click here.
+To learn more about our 100th-anniversary click here.